SSC-ICT-Innovatie/LearningLion/README.md

 This evaluation UI can be started by using commandline command:<br>
 <code>streamlit run streamlit_evaluate.py</code><br>
 When this command is used, a browser session will open automatically

+### Ingesting and querying documents through a Flask User Interface
+The functionalities described above can also be used through a Flask User Interface.<br>
+The flask UI can be started in the activated virtual environment using commandline command:<br>
+<code>python flask_app.py</code>
+The Flask UI is tailored for future use in production and contains more insight into the chunks (used) and also contains user admin functionality among others.<br>
+For a more detailed description and installation, see the readme file in the  flask_app folder

 ## Tools
 - **LangChain**: Framework for developing applications powered by language models